 Photo Instructions for How To Do a Ladder Stitch or Invisible Stitch

-I’m left handed so the photos will show the me working from left to right, but the it’s the same idea for a right hander, just flip it ?
+I’m left handed so the photos will show me working from left to right, but then it’s the same idea for a right-hander, just flip it.

 secure the thread to the inside seam at the end of opening.
 This will hide the knot away nicely.

 Start the ladder stitch by putting the needle through the seam about 1/8”-1/4” (3mm-5mm), ensuring you only go through one layer of fabric.

 The seam allowance should be the same as you have allowed for the rest of your sewing project.